autocontracts/permissioned-blocks/whitepaper.md

 <b>A Smart Contract Model</b> - Input to function F2 modifies the internal state and produces an output.
 </p>

-The disadvantage of storing the smart contract state information directly on a blockchain are:
+The disadvantage of storing the smart contract state information directly on a blockchain in this manner are:

-- <b> No privacy.</b> The internal storage that holds the state information is available for all nodes in the network to read.
-Also, the transactions that hold the input parameters to smart contract functions are available for all nodes to read.
-In Ethereum this is a Merkle Patricia Tree[[19]](https://github.com/ethereum/wiki/wiki/Patricia-Tree)
+- <b> No privacy.</b> The parameters sent to smart contracts functions and the resulting state changes that are recorded in the internal data store (a Merkle Patricia Tree[[19]](https://github.com/ethereum/wiki/wiki/Patricia-Tree) in Ethereum) are available for all nodes in the network to read.
-- <b> Cost. </b> In Ethereum there is a cost (the gas price[[20]](https://media.consensys.net/ethereum-gas-fuel-and-fees-3333e17fe1dc)) for processing and storing the data sent in transaction messages.
+- <b> Cost. </b> There is usually a transaction cost (in Ethereum a gas price[[20]](https://media.consensys.net/ethereum-gas-fuel-and-fees-3333e17fe1dc))) for processing and storing the data sent in messages.

 ## Separating State Persistence from Functional Behaviour